-I am writing to you on behalf of Atlantic Richfield Company to submit the Butte Priority Soils Operable Unit (BPSOU) 2022 Draft Final Unreclaimed Areas Quality Assurance Project Plan (QAPP) for your review and approval.
-Once your comments have been received and incorporated, Atlantic Richfield will submit a final version of the QAPP for approval.
-The report may be downloaded at the following link:
+I am writing to you on behalf of Atlantic Richfield Company to submit the Butte Priority Soils Operable Unit (BPSOU) 2022 Final Unreclaimed Areas Quality Assurance Project Plan (QAPP) per Agency approval provided June 14, 2022.
+If the content or the technical approach provided in the plan changes or requires modification, the revised plan will be submitted to EPA and DEQ for review and approval.

-https://pioneertechnicalservices.sharepoint.com/:f:/s/submitted/EttOmUAW4SpPmVKaHWHh-KoB6oZDC4T1PhWuM4uCvgsqRQ.
+The report and appendices may be downloaded at the following link:

+https://pioneertechnicalservices.sharepoint.com/:f:/s/submitted/Ev1dhUeMuUdLjU8tnuV5RioBvJZRYc2HpgEjM9KzT-PpjQ.